RonTeichner/Enhancing-causal-estimations/README.md

 At the end of training figure 4 in "Enhancing Causal Estimation through Unlabeled Offline Data" is reproduced.
 Dedicated estimators are saved for each smartphone to files such as "sparse_improvedFilterFor_nexus4_trainedOnSmootherOf_s3mini_model.pt".

+### Python Environment
+Install all required library using environment.yml